petr-k/keboola-geospatial-to-csv/README.md

 # keboola-geospatial-to-csv

-A Keboola component that can produce CSV tables from various geospatial formats.
+A Keboola Connection processor component that can produce CSV tables from various geospatial formats.

-## Input
+## Data formats

-File in one of the supported formats:
+Input files can be one the supported formats:
 * shapefile
 * KML

-## Output

-CSV table with a geometry column and optionally additional nonspatial fields present in the data source.
+Output files are CSVs with a geometry column and optionally additional nonspatial fields present in the data source.

-Format of the geometry column in the output CSV can be one of:
+The geometry column in the output CSV can be formatted as one of:
 * _GeoJSON feature_
 * _GeoJSON geometry_
 * _WKT_